 The option sounded appealing until I saw the driver alight from the bus.
 He towered over my five feet nine form with his shiny bald head looking like an almond dipped in dark chocolate.

 “Heading back so soon?"
-His voice reverberated like James Earl Jones’.
+His voice reverberated like a bass instrument.

 I staggered and stepped back.
 "I—"

 "Why?
 The canyon not grand enough for you?”

 Wow.
 Talk about fresh mountain air.
 I didn’t expect that kind of wind to slap me here where my shark instincts were down.

 “Umm...forgot something.”
 I shifted and looked at his bulging chest in front of me.

 I stole a glance at his face and caught his probing gaze.
 There was something about him that made me uneasy.
 How did he guess I had a family?